dimonser147/UmbracoTinifier/README.md

 ## Quick start [(download .pdf with screens)][qs]
 1. Install Tinifier package
 2. Register account in the [TinyPNG][tp] and get API key
-3. Go to the Tinifier settings and set API key
+3. Go to the Tinifier settings and set API key.
+(If you don`t see Tinifier section, please, add it for your user in Users section).
 4. Tinify (compress) an appropriate image
 5. Your visitors are happy with fast loading pages!